skerkewitz/jasmin/docs/guide.md

 assembler-like syntax using the Java Virtual Machine instruction set.
 It converts them into binary Java class files, suitable for loading by a Java runtime system.

 Jasmin was originally created as a companion to the book "Java Virtual Machine", written by Jon Meyer and Troy Downing and published by O'Reilly Associates.
-The book is now out of print. jasmin.Jasmin survives as a SourceForge Open Source project.
+The book is now out of print.
+Jasmin survives as a SourceForge Open Source project.

 # Jasmin Design

 Jasmin is designed as a simple assembler.
 It has a clean easy-to-learn syntax with few bells and whistles.
-Where possible, jasmin.Jasmin adopts a one-to-one mapping between its syntax and the conventions followed by Java class files.
+Where possible, Jasmin adopts a one-to-one mapping between its syntax and the conventions followed by Java class files.
 For example, package names in Jasmin are delimited with the '/' character (e.g. "java/lang/String") used by the class file format, instead of the '.' character (java.lang.String) used in the Java language.</p>

 The Jasmin assembler does little compile-time processing or checking of the input code.
-For example, it doesn't check that classes you reference actually exist, or that your type descriptors are well formed. jasmin.Jasmin also lacks many of the feautures found in full macro assemblers.
+For example, it doesn't check that classes you reference actually exist, or that your type descriptors are well formed.
+Jasmin also lacks many of the feautures found in full macro assemblers.
 For example, it doesn't inline mathematical expressions, perform variable substitutions, or support macros.

-On the other hand, using jasmin.Jasmin you can quickly try out nearly all of the features of the Java Virtual Machine, including methods, fields, subroutines, exception handlers, and so on.
-The jasmin.Jasmin syntax is also readable and compact.
+On the other hand, using Jasmin you can quickly try out nearly all of the features of the Java Virtual Machine, including methods, fields, subroutines, exception handlers, and so on.
+The Jasmin syntax is also readable and compact.

-# Running jasmin.Jasmin
+# Running Jasmin

 The `jasmin.jar` file is an executable JAR file that runs Jasmin.
 For example: